cots-conf/mngt/README.md

 # mngt - Management Platform

-The deployed versiobn can be visited at [https://mngt.cots-conf.page/](https://mngt.cots-conf.page/)
+The deployed version can be visited at [https://mngt.cots-conf.page/](https://mngt.cots-conf.page/)

 ## Locally Run